mathukumillia/TaskMaster/README.md

 ### Prioritizing

-The prioritizing feature searches through all of the tasks on all of your lists and sorts them by nearest completion date and priority.
-It essentially gives you a todo list ranked by deadline and weighted by priority.
-To generate this todo list, just run:
+The prioritizing feature searches through all of the tasks on all of your lists, determines the number of seconds until each task must be completed, divides this duration by the priority, and sorts the result in ascending order.
+This gives you a weighted todo list that takes into account both the closeness of the deadline and the priority of the list that task belongs to.
+To generate this list, run:
 ```
 >> p
 ```